Simply click on the photo to get more information on the respective Swakopmund Hotel, Lodge or Self-catering and to make a reservation

 Sam’s Giardino is a more intimate boutique hotel which provides high quality accommodation for all.
 Hotel Pension Rapmund is an affordable option, centrally situated and ideal for families.

 For those who require self-catering accommodation, Alte Brücke is the perfect option, while the Swakopmund Municipal Rest Camp offers budget accommodation for the fisherman or those on a tight budget.

 The Swakopmund Hotel and Entertainment Centre is situated in the beautiful old station building and offers luxury accommodation, a casino and restaurants for those who would like to spend a few days relaxing in the lap of luxury.

 This is truly a town to suit all visitors.

 Swakopmund is situated on the western coastline of Namibia.
 Many people from South Africa might travel up from the south to visit and may stay over at a place like Hanover Lodge or they may decide to come through Gaborone and stay at Cresta Lodge in Botswana.
 If you are travelling from the north of Botswana Toro Lodge might be a good budget alternative or Mowana as a luxurious option.
 A stopover in the Caprivi at Mazambala Lodge would certainly also be worth your while.

 Today more and more of the international visitors to Swakopmund are looking towards Zimbabwe for alternative accommodation and Temba Safaris can provide more information for this.
-For example there are wonderful lodges such as Great Zimbawe Hotel, Caribbea Bay Hotel andSikumi Tree Lodge which provide exciting accommodation.
+For example, there are wonderful lodges such as Great Zimbabwe Hotel, Caribbea Bay Hotel andSikumi Tree Lodge which provide exciting accommodation.